siobyrne/young-dressage-horse-program-analysis/README.md

 ![Most Prominent Studbooks](images/top-10-studbooks.png)

 #### Most Championship Appearances
 The horse with the most appearances at the Markel/USEF Young and Developing Horse Championships to date (Figure 24) is WakeUp, ridden by Emily Miles.
-WakeUp competed in the Four and Six Year Old Championships as a young horse, and represented the USA at the World Young Horse Championships in Verden, Germany as a 5 year old in 2010.
+WakeUp competed in the Four and Six Year Old divisions as a young horse, and represented the USA at the World Young Horse Championships in Verden, Germany as a 5 year old in 2010.

 He also competed two years in a row in both the Developing Prix St. Georges and Developing Grand Prix divisions, and went on to compete at the CDI level at Grand Prix.